-Herein, we report a greener and sustainable synthesis of green fuel additive using protic ionic liquid (PIL) catalysts from biomass derived 5-HMF and 1,3-propanediol.
-The synthesized PIL catalysts were characterized using spectroscopic techniques such as 1H NMR, 13C NMR and UV-visible spectroscopic techniques.
-PIL Catalyst [IL-SO3H][CF3SO3], gave 99.2% 5-HMF conversion and 86.8% yield of the 5-HMF cyclic acetal in 2.5 h.
+Herein, we report greener and sustainable synthesis of a green fuel additive using protic ionic liquid (PIL) catalysts from biomass derived 5-HMF and 1,3-propanediol.
+The synthesized PIL catalysts were characterized using spectroscopic techniques such as 1H NMR, 13C NMR, and UV-visible spectroscopy.
+PIL catalyst [IL-SO3H][CF3SO3] gave a 99.2% 5-HMF conversion and 86.8% yield of the 5-HMF cyclic acetal in 2.5 h.
 The time, temperature, and molar ratio of the reactants for the 5-HMF conversion were optimized with the most active catalyst.
-Further, theoretical DFT calculations were performed for PIL catalyst to calculate ion-pair interaction energies which reveal the activity of the catalyst.
-From DFT calculation, interaction and dissociation energies of ion-pair of the PILs were determined.
-Further, the value of the chemical potential (μ) and chemical hardness (η) of PIL were investigated using DFT.
-Experimentally determined Hammett acidity for the catalysts were found to be in good agreement with the theoretical DFT study.
+Further, theoretical DFT calculations were performed for the PIL catalyst to calculate ion-pair interaction energies which revealed the activity of the catalyst.
+From DFT calculations, the interaction and dissociation energies of the ion-pairs of the PILs were determined.
+Further, the values of the chemical potential (μ) and chemical hardness (η) of the PILs were investigated using DFT.
+The experimentally determined Hammett acidity values of the catalysts were found to be in good agreement with the theoretical DFT study.